 Applicants from outside UVA Applications for admission to the UVA Chemistry Graduate Program are reviewed by the Department Graduate Admissions Committee, which is composed of department faculty.
 Admission decisions are based on the review of the applicant’s undergraduate transcript, personal statement describing experiences and interests, letters of recommendation, and in some instances, TOEFL scores.”

-Given the integrated CAELC services available, the Chemistry non-thesis Master’s degree program can consider international applicants with outstanding scientific and educational credentials but with relatively low TOEFL scores provided that the applicant is committed to working with CAELC to rapidly improve their English proficiency.
+Given the integrated CAELC services available, the Chemistry non-thesis M.S. degree program can consider international applicants with outstanding scientific and educational credentials but with relatively low TOEFL scores provided that the applicant is committed to working with CAELC to rapidly improve their English proficiency.

-In addition to students who have completed a bachelor’s degree in chemistry or biochemistry, the Department also accepts students with training in biology, chemical engineering, physics, and other disciplines, who may not have completed study in all of these core areas, but who have completed a rigorous program in an allied discipline and have sufficiently strong training in chemistry.
+In addition to students who have completed a bachelor’s degree in chemistry or biochemistry, the Chemistry Department also accepts students with training in biology, chemical engineering, physics, and other disciplines, who may not have completed study in all of these core areas, but who have completed a rigorous program in an allied discipline and have sufficiently strong training in chemistry.
 Students are encouraged to submit complete applications for review before December; however, applications will be accepted online until December 15.
-After December 15, please contact Susie Marshall (434-924-7014; firstname.lastname@example.org) if you wish to apply.
+After December 15, please contact Sage Bradburn (434-924-7014; firstname.lastname@example.org) if you wish to apply.

 For a complete application you will need: